fcanas/SafeCast/README.md

 * Methods on categories in a reusable libarary should be namespaced.
 I haven't done that yet.

-* Only `NSArray`, `NSOrderedSet`, and `NSSet` have been extended with the helpful safety checks.
-It is my intention to give similar treatment to `NSDictionary`.
+* `NSArray`, `NSDictionary`, `NSSet`, and `NSOrderedSet` have been extended with the helpful safety checks for block enumeration.
 I doubt it would be a good idea to give coverage to collections like `NSMapTable` or `NSHashTable`.

 Please send feedback, pull-requests, and coffee.